 The possession of the ball by Portugal was for all to see as the half wore on, but apart from a trademark Cristiano Ronaldo free-kick and several snapshots at goal from Raul Meireles, they failed to find the final product to make their free-flowing football count.

 However, the second-half provided a goal, much to the delight of Paulo Bento, as it was Postiga who popped up in the box to meet Nani's delicious low cross, and he slid in to give his side a crucial lead on 53 minutes.

-Norway failed to find an answer for Portugal's impressive attacking football on show, as it tried their utmost to ensure it did not fall any further behind.
+Norway failed to find an answer for Portugal's impressive attacking football on show, as they tried their utmost to ensure they did not fall any further behind.

 Egil Olsen's side could only muster a penalty shout by substitute Mohamed Abdellaoui, but it was shot down in an instant.
 Bari's Erik Huseklepp was a shining light on the wing for the Scandinavians, as he tested the Portugal backline on occasions.

 The match ended in rather amusing style, as a streaker ran onto the field of play in injury time wearing a Portugal flag, but she was quickly escorted off as the final whistle blew shortly after.

 For Portugal, their aspirations of qualification are more realistic than before as they now sit at the pinnacle of Group H. For Norway, however, they will be disappointed to see their three-point lead erode away.